 - Check the hours for any attractions you want to visit.
 How bummed would you be showing up to the Louvre on a Tuesday (when it’s closed!!)??

 - Use your phone’s notes app to jot down any key tips or facts you want to remember.

 - Have a plan for emergencies.
 What if you become ill?
-Or you lose your phone – or worse, your passport?!
+Or you lose your phone—or worse, your passport?!
 Write down your emergency contact numbers.
 (Because, who actually has phone numbers memorized nowadays??)
-Make a copy of your passport and ID.
+Print a copy of your passport and ID.
 Heaven forbid you experience a crisis situation; but, being prepared will make it much less painful if you do.

 - Consider your phone options.
-Weigh the cost of an international plan vs. relying on Wi-Fi.
-Will you even have access to Wi-Fi where you’re headed?
-Whether you want to Snap your friends the entire time, check in with your mom once or twice, or go completely off the grid, knowing that you’ll have some means of communicating is important – even if it’s just part of your emergency plan.
+Weigh the cost of an international plan vs. relying on wifi.
+Will you even have access to wifi where you’re headed?
+Whether you want to share Instagram stories the entire time, check in with your mom once or twice, or go completely off the grid, knowing that you’ll have some means of communicating is important—even if it’s just part of your emergency plan.

 And, if your mom is anything like mine, she’ll appreciate a quick “I’m still alive”-type message now and then.

 - If you pull out a map or bulky guidebook, you basically have a flashing, neon ‘I’m a tourist’ sign above your head.
 Instead, utilize those downloaded maps and notes you saved on your cell.
-You won’t get lost, and you’ll look like everyone else who can’t stay off Insta or Snapchat.
+You won’t get lost, and you’ll look like everyone else who can’t stay off Instagram or TikTok.

 - Learn a few key phases in the native language.
 You can’t hide your accent, but you certainly won’t be mistaken for a total travel novice.